kcb515/CMSC6950_lisc/README.md

 conda install -c conda-forge lisc

+# To use:

+Run make to generate report.
 # Citation:

 Donoghue, T. (2018)  LISC: A Python Package for Scientific Literature Collection and Analysis.